Occupy London Tours is a free tour company, run by volunteers, who want to throw open the secretive world of finance and politics for all to see.

 The tours offer a critique of the status quo without being politically affiliated.

-We currently run three tours, each monthly, for free:
+We currently run three tours, two monthly and one fortnightly, for free:

 Approx. 1.5 hours.
 Meet Canary Wharf tube, main exit (MAP).
-Look for the top hat and champagne bottle!
+Look for the top hats!

 Most people have never been to this revamped dockland in East London, yet the home of the financial services industry touches our lives everyday.
 In this tour we narrate the financial crisis of 2007/8 as we visit the banks, ratings agencies and accountancy firms clustered around Canada Square and discuss what – if anything – has changed since.
 You’ll visit the last resting place of the infamous Lehman Bros, make your very own ‘credit default swap’ and find out how to create money out of thin air…